Everybody is Good

 Everybody is trying to contribute.
 For some, the mean is violence, for others, the mean is conversations.
 We must learn to teach conversations.

-From a very early age, everyboby wants to contribute.
-Everybody.
+From a very early age everyboby wants to contribute.
+We all do.

-It is at this stage that the child needs to also start to learn how to communicate with their coomunity.
-Some parents do this brilliantly for te child to ex;ress himself.
-Most do not do it at all ∇ and simply go by the Fiat playbook, “be quiet.
+It is at this stage that the child needs to also learn how to communicate with their coomunity.
+Some parents do this brilliantly for the child to express himself.
+Most do not do it at all ∇ and simply go by the Fiat playbook, “Be quiet.

 All Good

-What we do mostly is to tell the child to shut up.
-Don’t.
-Keep the children talking and teach them to speak in a way that make sense to the community, in a way that engages their humanity.
-The child will grow up happy and will jelp others live a happier live.
+What we do mostly is to tell the child to “shut up.” instead teaching them to speak in a way that make sense to speak in a way that engages their humanity.
+A child that learns this will grow up happy and will help others live a happier live.

 Bad People, Good People

-The difference with bad people is that they almost always opt for violence.
+Bad people almost always opt for violence.
 They impose their version of their reality on you.
-Feedback is at best ignored and at worst it become a capital offense.
-Everything they say is law.

-They started with good intentions, but then they noticed that the threat of violence was enough to control people.
+They might have started with good intentions, but then they revert to the threat of violence a their way to control people.
 That is addictive.

 All of Us